sjanel/coincenter/README.md

 ### Repeat

-Most `coincenter` options are executed only once, and program is terminated after it.
+`coincenter` commands are normally executed only once, and program is terminated after it.
-To continuously query the same option to export regular metrics to Prometheus, you can use `--repeat` option.
-It has no effect on "write" queries such as withdraws and trades, but is compatible with all read only options, including private requests (such as balance).
+To continuously query the same option to export regular metrics to Prometheus, you can use `--repeat` option. **Warning**: for trades and withdraw commands, use with care.

 Without a following numeric value, the command will repeat endlessly.
 You can fix a specific number of repeats by giving a number.